HTLC

 The gears slip and mess up the drawing

-It’s easy for the gear teeth to slip and cause the pen to make errant marks which can be a cause for frustration.
-Facilitators can take this as an opportunity to draw our attention to the teeth of the gears and what kind of pressure and coordination they need from our hands in order to move smoothly together.
-A focus on coordination allows us to become more aware of how we position our bodies while we work.
-This allows us to slow down and pay attention to our breathing as we steady our hands.
+It’s easy for the gear teeth to slip and cause the pen to make errant marks.
+This can be a cause for frustration.
+Facilitators can take this as an opportunity to draw attention to the teeth of the gears and the pressure and coordination they need from their hands in order to move smoothly together.
+A focus on coordination allows participants to become more aware of how they position their bodies while they work.
+This allows them to slow down and pay attention to their breathing as they steady their hands.
 Once youth gain fluency with how the gears physically move together, they might use those skills in novel ways.
-For example, we’ve seen students stop a drawing mid-design to switch pen colors.
-In order to continue the drawing seamlessly, they carefully lined up the inner gear where the drawing last stopped.

-Even when a person is primarily driven by an aesthetic interest in Spiro, the methods and process they are working with is made up of math “material”.
-Likewise, others who are more driven by engaging specific math questions, will find that their investigations result in artful patterns that are intrinsically tied to the math.
-As a facilitator, we keep this in mind when observing what students are interested in, knowing that authentic questions that drive learning are not always ones that sound explicitly mathy.
-For example, one student was observed trying to make a rainbow spirograph.
+Even when a person is primarily driven by an aesthetic interest in Spiro, the methods and process they are working with is made up of math “material.”
+Likewise, others who are more driven by engaging specific math questions will find that their investigations result in artful patterns that are intrinsically tied to the math.
+As facilitators, we keep this in mind when observing what students are interested in, knowing that authentic questions that drive learning are not always ones that sound explicitly mathy.
+Instead, when engaging in art making, participants often find themselves asking implicit questions of tools and materials.
+For example, one student was observed trying to make a rainbow spiro design.
 To achieve this, the student had to figure out how to change the parameters so the design got smaller and smaller without overlapping colors.
 For each color to follow without interruption, they lined up the teeth of the gears to where the last drawing ended before starting the drawing.
-In this example, like so many others, an aesthetical goal inspired technical expertise.
+In this example, like so many others, an aesthetic goal inspired technical expertise.

-Sometimes students become interested in pushing the boundaries of the App.
+Sometimes learners become interested in pushing the boundaries of the app.
 “Glitching” the app can be a wonderful exploration of the possibilities of the digital realm.
-Some of the explorations we have seen students explore involve making the number of teeth on the inside gear larger than the number of teeth on the outside gear; or students will try moving the sliders while the app is drawing.
-This can open up “what if” conversations about what is possible when we are not constrained by the laws of physics like “what if we could draw through plastic?”
+Some of the explorations we have seen learners explore involve making the number of teeth on the inside gear larger than the number of teeth on the outside gear.
+Sometimes learners will try moving the sliders while the app is drawing.
+This can open up “what if” conversations about what is possible when we are not constrained by the laws of physics, like “What if we could draw through plastic?”

-It might seem like kids are exclusively focused on either the physical or the digital and not willing to move between them.
-This presents an opportunity to observe and talk with the student to understand what unique abilities this mode is offering them.
-For example, some children prefer to work in paper because they are able to use metallic colored pens on colorful paper- an aesthetic that isn’t possible with the digital app.
-Although moving from physical to digital is one possible pathway for this activity, it doesn’t have to be.
-Physical gears are a kind of technology just like a computer is and the potentials for learning and exploration are not superior in the digital space, just different.
+It might seem like kids are exclusively focused on either the physical or the digital and are hesitant to move between them.
+This presents an opportunity to observe and talk with the student to understand which unique options their preferred mode is offering them.
+For example, some children prefer to create designs on paper because they are able to use metallic colored pens on colorful paper—an aesthetic that isn’t possible with the digital app.
+Although moving from physical to digital is one possible pathway for this activity, explorations can take many paths.
+Not all technologies are digital: the potentials for learning and exploration are not superior in the digital space, just different.

 TAKE IT FURTHER